Creatine: Metabolic role

+Biosynthesis

 Creatine is not an essential nutrient.
-It is an amino acid derivative, naturally produced in the human body from the amino acids glycine and arginine, with an additional requirement for S-Adenosyl methionine (a derivative of methionine) to catalyze the transformation of guanidinoacetate to creatine.
+It is an amino acid derivative, naturally produced in the human body from the amino acids glycine and arginine, with an additional requirement for S-adenosyl methionine (a derivative of methionine) to catalyze the transformation of guanidinoacetate to creatine.
 In the first step of the biosynthesis, the enzyme arginine:glycine amidinotransferase (AGAT, EC:2.1.4.1) mediates the reaction of glycine and arginine to form guanidinoacetate.
 This product is then methylated by guanidinoacetate N-methyltransferase (GAMT, EC:2.1.1.2), using S-adenosyl methionine as the methyl donor.
 Creatine itself can be phosphorylated by creatine kinase to form phosphocreatine, which is used as an energy buffer in skeletal muscles and the brain.
 A cyclic form of creatine, called creatinine, exists in equilibrium with its tautomer and with creatine.

 Phosphocreatine system

 Creatine is transported through the blood and taken up by tissues with high energy demands, such as the brain and skeletal muscle, through an active transport system.
 The concentration of ATP in skeletal muscle is usually 2–5 mM, which would result in a muscle contraction of only a few seconds.
 During times of increased energy demands, the phosphagen (or ATP/PCr) system rapidly resynthesizes ATP from ADP with the use of phosphocreatine (PCr) through a reversible reaction catalysed by the enzyme creatine kinase (CK).
 The phosphate group is attached to an NH center of the creatine.
 In skeletal muscle, PCr concentrations may reach 20–35 mM or more.
 Additionally, in most muscles, the ATP regeneration capacity of CK is very high and is therefore not a limiting factor.
 Although the cellular concentrations of ATP are small, changes are difficult to detect because ATP is continuously and efficiently replenished from the large pools of PCr and CK.
-A proposed representation has been illustrated by Krieder et al. Creatine has the ability to increase muscle stores of PCr, potentially increasing the muscle's ability to resynthesize ATP from ADP to meet increased energy demands.
+Creatine has the ability to increase muscle stores of PCr, potentially increasing the muscle's ability to resynthesize ATP from ADP to meet increased energy demands.

-Creatine supplementation appears to increase the number of myonuclei that satellite cells will 'donate' to damaged muscle fibers, which increases the potential for growth of those fibers.
+Creatine supplementation appears to increase the number of myonuclei that satellite cells will donate to damaged muscle fibers, which increases the potential for growth of those fibers.
 This increase in myonuclei probably stems from creatine's ability to increase levels of the myogenic transcription factor MRF4.

 Genetic deficiencies

-Genetic deficiencies in the creatine biosynthetic pathway lead to various severe neurological defects.
-Clinically, there are three distinct disorders of creatine metabolism.
-Deficiencies in the two synthesis enzymes can cause L-arginine:glycine amidinotransferase deficiency caused by variants in GATM and guanidinoacetate methyltransferase deficiency, caused by variants in GAMT.
+Genetic defects in the creatine biosynthetic pathway enzymes lead to various severe neurological defects.
+Defects in the two synthesis enzymes cause L-arginine:glycine amidinotransferase deficiency and guanidinoacetate methyltransferase deficiency.
 Both biosynthetic defects are inherited in an autosomal recessive manner.
-A third defect, creatine transporter defect, is caused by mutations in SLC6A8 and inherited in a X-linked manner.
-This condition is related to the transport of creatine into the brain.
+Creatine transporter defect, characterized by insufficient transport of creatine to the brain, is caused by mutations in SLC6A8 and is inherited in an X-linked manner.